-BOZ the Green Bear Next Door Scrubbly, Bubbly Clean!
+BOZ, The Green Bear Next DoorTM

+"Scrubbly, Bubbly Clean!"

-Washing away dirt and germs keeps us squeaky clean and helps our bodies to stay healthy!
+Washing away dirt and germs keeps us squeaky clean and healthy!

 The following lesson will encourage young children to take good care of themselves so that they can stay healthy.
-Use this lesson in Sunday School, Mommy and Me, daycare, children's church, or whatever programming need that you have.
-Parents can also adapt the lesson for easy use in home schooling or devotion time at home.
+You can use this lesson in Sunday school, Mommy and Me, daycare, children's church, or for whatever programming needs that you have.
+Parents can also easily adapt the lesson for easy use in home schooling or devotional time at home.

-The lesson has been divided into several segments, with some of them offering various activity options to choose from.
-Select the activities that will best fit your needs.
+The lesson has been divided into several segments, with various activity options to choose from.
+Select the activity options that best fit your needs.